GhostFire90/TeachingC/Ideas/Pointers.md

 this technique is called **Passing By Reference**

 ## Arrays
 As mentioned in [Arrays](<./Arrays.md>) they have a unique property of only being passed by reference to functions, unlike every other type that is passed by copy.
-Thankfully, because of this, C allows you to access pointers just like arrays, be careful with this however, if you try to access a pointer that is one object like an array outside of `ptr[0]`
+Thankfully, because of this, C allows you to access pointers just like arrays, be careful with this however, if you try to access a pointer that is one object like an array outside of `ptr[0]` you will likely crash your program

+it is important to note that you do NOT need to use the `&` to pass an array, C handles that for you

+When passed to a function, an array *decays*